mirochaj/ares/doc/contributing.rst

 - populations, sources
 - physics, util, analysis

 It will hopefully be clear which sub-module your new code ought to be added to.
 For example, if you're writing code to fit a particular kind of dataset, you'll want to add your new module to ``ares.inference``.
-If you're creating new kinds of sources populations, ``ares.populations``, and so on.
+If you're creating new kinds of source populations, ``ares.populations``, and so on.
 If you're adding new physical constants, rate coefficients, etc., look at ``ares.physics.Constants`` and ``ares.physics.RateCoefficients``.

 Now, you'll (hopefully) be making use of at least some pre-existing capabilities of *ares*, which means your module will need to import classes from other sub-modules.
 There is only one rule here: